justinchan114/GEE_floodmap/README.md

 # gee_floodmap
-Flood mapping with Google Earth Engine
+This is a flood mapping project with the aid of Google Earth Engine.
+Google Earth Engine has multiple datasets with satellitte images,, Sentinel